albertostefanelli/academic_website/content/post/sublime_ride.md

 A couple of months ago, I was looking for an alternative to LaTex to easily write multi format articles and technical reports in a nicely formatted way.
 The natural choice would be the excellent R-Studio suite with RMarkdown and its new Radix framework.
 Although R-Studio is a good choice for small reports, it lacks most of the features of a modern writing suite making the act of writing extremely annoying.
 I run into Sublime thanks to this [nice blog post](https://akosm.netlify.com/post/using-r-markdown-to-write-papers-that-look-seriously-nice/) by Akos Mate and I decided to give it a try.
 After more than two months of intensive usage, I can undobtely say that Sublime is the clear winner among all its competitors (Latex, R-Studio, Atom, Vim).

-### Save time and energy: the “One Text Editor - All the tasks” approach.
+### Save time and energy: the “One Text Editor - All the tasks” approach

  Sublime is a free (but unfortunately closed source) multi-syntax text editor.
 Its strength resides in its easy and accessible Python architecture that allows users to write third-part plugins that enhance its basic functionalities and add new features.
 Thanks to its extreme versatility, its very active community developed series of plug-ins that transform Sublime in a perfect muti-purpose programming and writing tool.